 - Use calendars and clocks.
 Place large calendars and clocks around your loved one’s living area.
 They can help people with dementia reorient if they've forgotten the date or time.

 - Keep your loved one busy.
 Encourage your loved one to continue physical and social activities as long as possible.
 Whether it’s going for a walk or spending time at the local senior center, it’s important that he or she has regular activities to participate in.
+Simple daily chores like folding laundry, watering plants, or peeling vegetables can help keep your loved one busy.

 Healthy Lifestyle Tips